congphan/gobatch/README.md

 - Excute a function from given data by batch
 - Stop execute next batch when receive cancel signal from given context
 - Stop execute next batch when given context is timeout
+- Stop execute when error return from function executed

 ## How to use
 ```